ToledoCodes/website/docs/index.md

     details: Visit our <a target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/@ToledoCodes/streams">YouTube channel</a> to watch our livestreams and access our growing library of past sessions.
   - title: <a target="_blank" rel="noopener noreferrer" href="/submit-talk/">Submit a talk</a>
     details: Interested in speaking at our meetup?
 Submit a talk <a target="_blank" rel="noopener noreferrer" href="/submit-talk/">here</a>!
 Talks of all types and skill levels are welcome.

+recent_talks:
+  - title: "RAGs to Riches - Economics of Retrieval-Augmented Generation"
+    date: "2025-08-21"
+    description: "An in-depth exploration of RAG systems and how to build applications that leverage the power of semantic search and large language models."
+    author: "Justin Beaudry"
+    link: "/presentations/events/2025-rag-economics"
 ---